 So young and so lost, just striving to survive

-Bishop Patricio Buzon of Bacolod Diocese with Sister Clare
+Bishop Patricio Buzon of Bacolod Diocese is a valuable ally.

 Beneficiaries of Regina Coeli Program Bago City and Pontevedra